4 Great Choices – Guitar Leads

 The lengthy one

 So you’re keen to venture out of the practice room and onto the stage, and need a lead which can accommodate your stage dives without compromising on tone or durability.
-This 20 foot (over six metres) lead will ensure you stay connected no matter the shapes you’re pulling on stage, while Neutrik connectors ensure consistency and stability throughout.
+This 25 foot (over seven metres) lead from Fender will ensure you stay connected no matter the shapes you’re pulling on stage, while the anti-kink design and lifetime warranty provide that peace of mind for years to come.

 The tweed one

 The Fender Custom Shop is rightly held as a benchmark for guitar quality.
 So, why not treat your axe to a cable built to those exacting standards.
-This attractive cable is designed with more than a nod towards classic, vintage guitar leads, wrapped with a black, tweed outer for that ‘toaster cord’ appearance.
+This attractive cable is designed with more than a nod towards classic, vintage guitar leads, wrapped with either a black or yellow tweed outer for that ‘toaster cord’ appearance.

 The cable is engineered to resist twisting, kinks and all of the other movements, which can prematurely end the life of a cable, and is also backed with a lifetime guarantee.
 As this is Fender, it also delivers great sonic performance.